DevLinky/Linky-s-KeeperFX/README.md

 # Linky-s-KeeperFX
-KeeperFX with one new room and two new creature.
+KeeperFX with one new room and two new creatures.

 # New Room - The Arena
 The Arena allows you to go beyond lvl 10 to a maximum of lvl 12 (5% bonus stats from lvl 10, to make it not OP).